 NEVER USE ALONE.
 If you use alone, there is no one there to call 911 or administer naloxone if needed.
-If you have no choice but to use alone, call Never Use Alone at (800) 484-3731.
-If you call, and cannot connect with an operator, please call (931) 304-9452.
+If you have no choice but to use alone, call Never Use Alone at 1-877-696-1996.
 You will be asked for your location, allergies, and any medical conditions you have.
 An operator will then stay on the line with you while you use.
 If you do not respond after a set amount of time after using, the operator will notify emergency services of your location, allergies/medical conditions and possible overdose.
 Put this number in your phone contacts.

 BEFORE USING, TELL OTHERS WITH YOU WHERE THE NALOXONE IS AND THAT IF ANYONE APPEARS TO OVERDOSE, GIVE NALOXONE TO THE VICTIM AND CALL 911.
 Georgia law protects you from being arrested, charged, or prosecuted if you call 911 for someone you suspect is overdosing and stay with the victim as long as the amount of drugs at the scene is less than 4 grams of a solid, less than 4 grams of a solid mixed in a secondary medium where the combined weight is less than 4 grams, less than an ounce of marijuana, or less than 1 milliliter of liquid (ex: in a syringe, cooker, spoon).
 You cannot be violated on parole or probation, on restraining orders, or if you have conditions for pre-trial release.
 Georgia law does not provide immunity for calling 911 if you have outstanding warrants.
 If possible, have a person who does not have outstanding warrants call 911 and stay at the scene with the victim.

 GO SLOW.
 If you use a drug, start with a very small amount to test the strength.
 You can always take more, you can never take less.
 If you inject drugs, inject a little bit first and wait 20 seconds to see how strong it is.
 If it feels off, consider not using it or using less than planned.